rudrakshmishra04/Image-classification-using-CNNs-and-transfer-learning/README.md

 1) Pre-process and explore the dataset

-2) Build two classifiers such as.
+2) Build two classifiers such as:

     Classifier 1: Build a model based on a convolutional neural network.

     Classifier 2: Build a model from a pretrained model using transfer learning ( VGG 19 and ResNet50).

 3) Save the model weights locally after training and load them to classify an unforeseen image.